-Does the Stomach Digest Food?
+Does the Stomach or Intestines Digest Food?
+Learn The Truth About the Stomach & Intestines!

 Does the Stomach Digest Food?
 What is the purpose of the Stomach?
 Does the Stomach Produce Sodium Bicarbonate?
 Why does the Stomach Produce Sodium Bicarbonate?
 What is the TRUE Purpose of the Stomach?
-What is the Purpose of the Small Intestines?
-Are Stems cells produced in the Small Intestines?
-Does digestion and assimilation of our food ingested take place in the Small Intestines?
+What is the Purpose of the small intestines?
+Are Stems cells produced in the small intestines?
+Does digestion and assimilation of our food ingested take place in the small intestines?
 Is there a digestive system in the human body?
 What is the true pH of the stomach and the small intestines?
 Is there any healthy purpose of HCL in the stomach?

 These questions and many more are answered in following article.
-Please share the truth about the stomach and the small intestines.
+Please share the truth about the stomach and the intestines.

-To learn more about the true purpose of the stomach and intestines read: A New Theory - The pHysiology of the Stomach
+To learn more about the true purpose of the stomach and intestines read: A New Theory - The pHysiology of the Stomach click on the book above.

-DOES THE STOMACH DIGEST FOOD?
+DOES THE STOMACH and/or INTESTINES DIGEST FOOD?

 Read, learn and understand the science of the stomach and the intestines true PURPOSE AND FUNCTIONALITY!